-With time I have become used to almost always being connected to my rig, either from a laptop or more recently from a smartphone (iPhone).
-On laptops I simply use HRD via remote desktop (using Logmein for remote access to my shack PC).
-When using the iPhone I connect from an app written by Mike, KS7D.
-If you are interested please check Mike's webpage - it is quite fun using an iPhone for CW QSOs.
-You can easily do 24 WPM CW from the iPhone keypad.
-The iPhone app controls the K3 and keys the internal keyer in the K3.
-Mike is working on an update whereby you can key using the iPhone as a touch-type paddle.That will make the iPhone a very attractive (if not the best)way of making CW QSOs from just about anywhere!
+The iPhone app (K3iNetwork) controls the K3 and keys the internal keyer in the K3.
+Mike is working on an update (K3iDitDah) whereby you can key using the iPhone as a touch-type paddle.That will make the iPhone a very attractive way of making CW QSOs from just about anywhere!
 Audio is received using Skype (or IP-Sound on laptops).

-The use of Logmein for remote access means that you can operate your rig from just any PC connected to the internet - it only needs to have Skype installed.
+If you use Logmein for remote access you can operate your rig from just any PC connected to the internet - it only needs to have Skype installed.
 No ham-radio specific program is needed.

-Warning: if you do as I have done there is a risk that you will get addicted to it.
-In particular the iPhone will most likely do justthatThanks to remote control I have ben far more QRV than I would otherwise have been.
+If you do the same you will most likely get addicted to it Since I started using remote control I have been far more QRV than I would otherwise have been.

 8 band vertical using 11m fishing pole, Constable Pynt, East Greenland, aug 2012